Pakistan Resolution 1940

 • That loyalty to the nation-state overrides other loyalties.

-• That the primary condition of global freedom and harmony is the strengthening of nation and state.
+• The primary condition of global freedom and harmony is the strengthening of nation and state.

 Nationality